github/objective-c-style-guide/README.md

 ## Declarations

  * Never declare an ivar unless you need to change its type from its declared property.
- * Don’t use line breaks in method declarations.
  * Prefer exposing an immutable type for a property if it being mutable is an implementation detail.
 This is a valid reason to declare an ivar for a property.
  * Always declare memory-management semantics even on `readonly` properties.
  * Declare properties `readonly` if they are only set once in `-init`.
  * Don't use `@synthesize` unless the compiler requires it.
 Note that optional properties in protocols must be explicitly synthesized in order to exist.
- * Declare properties `copy` if they return immutable objects and aren't ever mutated in the implementation. `strong` should only be used when exposing a mutable object, or an object that does not conform to `<NSCopying>`.
  * Avoid `weak` properties whenever possible.
 A long-lived weak reference is usually a code smell that should be refactored out.
  * Instance variables should be prefixed with an underscore (just like when implicitly synthesized).
  * Don't put a space between an object type and the protocol it conforms to.